Welcome to the Interdisciplinary Humanities Program!

 - Designed by each individual student

 - Includes “building block” courses to examine a range of disciplines

 - Capstone thesis mentored by a Program faculty member and two other readers

 - Thesis similar in style and substance to Master’s level study

 For details on course offerings and our Interdisciplinary Minor, please click on the links above, and also consult the current semester’s course schedule.
-If any questions, please write to Tom Phillips at email@example.com.
+If any questions, please write to Sally Barbour at firstname.lastname@example.org.